OfficeDev/Property-Inspection-Code-Sample/iOSInspectionApp/README-iOS.md

 iOS Apps Configuration
 ----------------------

-After the Coacoa Pods are registered, you need to configure the apps to work with the O365 / Azure Tenancy and the Azure Active Directory Application you created.
+After the Coacoa Pods are registered, you need to configure the apps to work with the Office 365 / Azure Tenancy and the Azure Active Directory Application you created.
 This section describes how to do it.

 Items that you need a real iOS device to run
 ------------------------------------------------